PX4/PX4-Autopilot/nuttx/configs/lpcxpresso-lpc1768/README.txt

   LPC17xx specific CAN device driver settings.
 These settings all require CONFIG_CAN:

+	CONFIG_CAN_EXTID - Enables support for the 29-bit extended ID.
+Default Standard 11-bit IDs.
 	CONFIG_CAN1_BAUD - CAN1 BAUD rate.
 Required if CONFIG_LPC17_CAN1 is defined.
 	CONFIG_CAN2_BAUD - CAN1 BAUD rate.
 Required if CONFIG_LPC17_CAN2 is defined.
 	CONFIG_CAN1_DIVISOR - CAN1 is clocked at CCLK divided by this number.